 That’s it.
 End of story.
 You are the one with hurt feelings (and a cold dinner) but instead of getting emotional, get some mechanism in place that enables her to remember “Eat with family.”

-Those new to Aspie dating say it is sometimes impossible to predict what their intimate AS partners will do next, or how they will respond to something.
+Those new to Neurodivergent dating say it is sometimes impossible to predict what their intimate Neurodivergent partners will do next, or how they will respond to something.

 So many rules to learn, especially about sex. (“When wearing any Teddy, it means your wife wants to have sex with you.
 Don’t limit it to mean only the ones you bought for her.”)

 She doesn’t want to be touched that way in the beginning, but she isn’t lying to want you to do that exact same thing when she’s adequately aroused.
 What’s adequate?
 Yep, working it out is a challenge.

 Neurodivergents and Love Means Sometimes Love is Blind…

 Most NDs have a tough time predicting what will please their partner, because they can’t take another’s perspective.
 We call it “mind-blindedness.”
 Loving someone who is Neurodivergent means accepting that you are going to sometimes feel “left out” or “forgotten about.”

 But not out of spite or malice.
 And if you can be direct, clear, and make a request, and not act out of spite or malice yourself, things will go a lot more smoothly.

 If you ask “why” as in “What is the deep motivation behind your current behavior?” you may get something as straightforward as “because I wanted to.”
 It isn’t a dodge.
 It isn’t a personality disorder like “narcissism.”